lkro13/msu_eklas_fix/README.md

 # msu eklas fix
 fixing the stupid problem with eklas attendance

+## Edit 21/05/2025
+Since edge on mobile support extensions now I have added a userscript version (see userscript section below)

+Also I do realize most people don't use firefox so a "app" might be coming soon

 ## why ?????
 it's getting annoying to have to refresh the page and resubmit it just to confirm it have submitted